Bigouden/VMKey/README.md

 # VMKey
-VMKey is an usefull tool write in Python to send keystrokes on VMware virtual machine throught vSphere API.
+vm_key.py is an usefull tool write in Python to send keystrokes on VMware virtual machine throught vSphere API.

 __Requirements__